 Letterpress.

-Tags: BBDO, Business Cards, CD, coaster, designworks, identity, large format, Letterpress, letterpress services, minneapolis, package, packaging, pattern, press sheet, print, system, the kitchen at bbdo.
+Tags: BBDO, business cards, CD, coaster, designworks, identity, large format, Letterpress, letterpress services, minneapolis, package, packaging, pattern, press sheet, print, system, the kitchen at bbdo.

 The economy being in the tank doesn’t mean people stop getting married.
 Letterpress wedding invitation sets can be affordable with a little planning.
 One of the things that we do to make printing them affordable is run all of the pieces on the same press sheet.
 Our presses are big enough to run several different cards on the same press sheet, then trim them down to size.
 This represents a huge cost savings over printing individual cards, setting up the press for each form on each card.
 Good god – that takes some time!
 Having a big press has it’s advantages.